thomblweed/Weather/weather-app/ReadMeWeather.md

 ## Approach reasoning ##

 # Data Api
  A couple of things I noted when reading the api documentation.
 It is recommended to use a City Id for the most accurate data call.
 There is a paramter for returning metric values which is relevent for the UK.
+Also, the documentation mentions not to call the data more than once in a 10 minute period, so I implemented a localStorage key to save the data after the initial call (with expiry time of 15 mins).

 # Handling the 5 day/3 hour data returned